Mover List Object

 Applies a set of motion paramaters to then entire mover list.

 This only sets the motion parameters that will be used for the next motion command.
 Any in process motion will not be affected by this method.
-To immediately change motion paramaters use methods such as .SetAllVelocity
+To immediately change motion paramaters use methods such as .SetAllVelocity or .SetAllAcceleration.

 Contains